-At Go Languedoc we make sure that all our long term rental properties are properly equipped for a long term let.
-You will see some items below that offer a checklist on what to look out for if you are considering a long term rental.
+At Go Languedoc we visit all of our long term rental properties to make sure that they are properly equipped for rental all year around.
+You will see some items below that we offer as a checklist when you are considering a long term rental.
+Most of these points have been learned from both renting properties long term ourselves and also gained from arranging long term rental contracts over the last 9 years.

 Go Languedoc's long term rentals in the South of France:

-Click here to see more Long term rentals South France.
+Click here to see more Le Sanglier long term property rental France

-What to look for in a Long Term Let?
+Q. What to look for in a house for Long Term rental in South France?

 - Good cooking facilities